carla-paz/challenge/README.md

-# challenge
+# curriculum-api
-API that helps you create your CV
+API to create your CV